 During his Tribune career, Youngman directed the creation of many innovative new products, both in print and online.

 As managing editor for features, he led the research-driven 1995 transformation of the newspaper’s Food Guide section into “Good Eating,” which was launched simultaneously with a TV program on Tribune Co.’s 24-hour cable news channel CLTV, and as a new channel within Chicago Online, the Tribune’s service on America Online.
 After leading a company-wide investigation of the possibilities of the World Wide Web, in 1995 Youngman – a user of online services since 1982 – became the newspaper’s first director of interactive media, with both editorial and P&L responsibility.
-In that job he oversaw the creation of chicagotribune.com, the first site to simultaneously be named “best newspaper Web site” by both Editor & Publisher and the Newspaper Association of America, as well as Metromix.com, which remains Chicago’s leading online entertainment guide.
+In that job he oversaw the creation of chicagotribune.com, the first site to simultaneously be named “best newspaper Web site” by both Editor & Publisher and the Newspaper Association of America, as well as Metromix.com, for years Chicago’s leading online entertainment guide.
 He spent more than a decade as a director of Legacy.com, the Web’s largest obituary and death notices site.

 Youngman has served on the Executive Board of the Evangelical Covenant Church and been a member of the Board of Trustees of North Park University (his alma mater, which awarded him the degree of Doctor of Humane Letters, honoris causa, in 2005).
 In October 2012 he was named a lifetime honorary director of Swedish Covenant Hospital, where he was born and where his past board service included chairmanship of its marketing and strategic planning committee.
 He also serves as a director of the Solti Foundation U.S. and is a member of both the Online News Association and the American Society of News Editors.
 In 2005, he was named to the Ashtabula (Ohio) High School Alumni Hall of Fame.